Skip to main content

 3. Integration Platform as a Service (iPaaS)

-A cloud-based, third-party middleware for integrating on-premise or cloud-based applications including Shopify and SAP.
+A cloud-based, middleware solution for integrating on-premise or cloud based applications, including Shopify and SAP.

 Pros: